Words by Dalene Heck / Photography by Dalene and Pete Heck

 But a big impetus behind why we travel is to learn.
 And learn we have, a’plenty, while on the road and at home.
 So much so that when we began planning our move across Canada, we did so with better intentions in mind.
 We wanted to spend our dollars in the best way possible to benefit local communities, while also using our platforms to share the importance of doing so.

 There are a large number of reasons to support women and minority-led businesses, especially when they are locally-owned.
 And while we certainly had this in mind during previous travels, we never made a concerted effort.
-For this trip, we wanted it to be a distinct focus.
+For this cross Canada road trip, we wanted it to be a distinct focus.

 We are fortunate that over the years, we’ve developed good relationships with many tourism boards across Canada.
 We reached out to all of the cities (and some of the provinces), and except for one, received some really excellent information and advice to pursue our goals.
 (Note that good relationships aren’t mandatory to receive help!
 If you want to travel with similar objectives, search their websites or reach out and ask.)
 Beyond that, we found two other ways to identify these businesses: